MiguelSavignano/dockerize-stack/README.md

-# Dockerize Rails for development
+# Dockerize Stack for development

-This it's a generator for generate docker files for rails in developer mode
+This it's a generator for generate docker files for application in development

 ## Install
 ```